DevAdedoyin/weatherapp/README.md

 - Authenticated users can request for their data to be deleted.
 - Once a user clicks the "Remove account" button and confirms their action, their account automatically gets deleted without having to reach out to any admin.

+## Usage
+### Below is a step-by-step video demo on the app usage

+## Contributing
+- Everyone interested in this project is welcome to contribute to the project.
+- All you need to do is
+  1. Fork the repo.
+  2. Clone the repo.
+  3. You can create a new branch if you want.
+  4. Make your adjustments.
+  5. git add and commit your changes.
+  6. Push your changes.
+  7. Make a pull request.
+  8. Your pull request will be tested and merged.

+## License
+See the LICENSE.md file for license rights and limitations (MIT).